New York Diminished Value Claims

 In New York, a vehicle involved in a not at fault accident may lose market value even after repairs are completed.
 When another driver is responsible for the accident, New York law allows you to pursue compensation for that loss in value from the at fault driver’s insurance company as part of your property damage claim.
-New York recognizes diminished value claims when properly supported with evidence and documentation.
+A New York diminished value claim allows you to recover the difference between what your vehicle was worth before the accident and what it is worth after repairs.
+New York recognizes diminished value claims when they are properly supported with evidence and documentation.
+For a more detailed explanation of diminished value claims, drivers can explore our New York diminished value guide.

 Save Time